 In Flanders, there are no aggregate data on the number of youth workers, both professional staff and volunteers in youth work.
-Data from Sociare, the Socio-Cultural Employers' Federation, indicates that 1 579 persons were employed by their 149 member youth organisations in the first quarter of 2012.
+Data from Sociare, the Socio-Cultural Employers' Federation, indicates that 1,579 persons were employed by their 149 member youth organisations in the first quarter of 2012.
 However, this does not only include youth workers employed by youth organisations but also other staff such as administrative and management personnel.
 Flanders does not collect data on the number of professional or voluntary youth workers.
-The study "Working with young people: the value of youth work in the EU" interviewed some Flemish youth organisations.
+The study 'Working with young people: the value of youth work in the EU' interviewed some Flemish youth organisations.
 The interviewees of this study suggest that the number of voluntary youth workers could be as large as 100 000 persons.
-The ratio of professional to voluntary youth workers is estimated to be 9:1, meaning that for nine voluntary youth workers there is one professional youth worker.
-This would suggest that there are between 1 000 and 2 000 professional youth workers in Flanders.
+The ratio professional versus voluntary youth worker is estimated to be 9:1, meaning that for nine voluntary youth workers there is one professional youth worker.
+This would suggest that there are between 1000 and 2000 professional youth workers in Flanders.
 This ratio very well reflects the structure of the sector which is mainly volunteer-led, occasionally supported by professional staff.

-Source: Bradt L. (2017), Questionnaire mapping educational and career paths of youth workers in Europe.
+Bradt, L. (2017).
+Questionnaire mapping educational and career paths of youth workers in Europe.